 Top 10 of 40 resorts ranked for off-piste.
 Each entry includes a note on why it earns its place, based on objective stats rather than sponsorships.

 Holds the world record for most snowfall in a single season.
-A cult powder paradise near the Canadian border.
+A cult powder hill in the North Cascades near the Canadian border.

 1702cm annual snowfall keeps unmaintained zones loaded with fresh snow throughout the season.

-The longest vertical descent in North America with world-class powder, tree skiing, and an authentic mountain town.
+The longest lift-served vertical descent in North America, with deep interior-BC powder, tree skiing through old-growth, and an authentic mountain town at the base.

 1524cm annual snowfall and 48% advanced terrain: the storm volume and the steep sides to ski it on.